vzool/docs/app/user-guide.md

 When managing multilingual content, you'll use this field interface to intuitively manage content in any number of languages.
 Your project will determine which languages are supported as well as the default.
 Simply select the language you wish to edit from the dropdown and update fields with the language placard beside their label.
 Translation updates are only saved when the parent item itself is saved.

 ::: tip
-Notice that some fields may not require translating (eg: Publish Date), these are only entered once and will be located outside of the translations interface.
+Notice that some fields may not require translating (eg: Publish Date); these are only entered once and will be located outside of the translations interface.
 :::

 ### Deleting